Steve Waugh: Playing style

 A shot that Waugh gradually developed (during the 1998 Commonwealth Games specifically) against spin bowling, the "slog sweep" is theoretically technically unsound, but has proven highly effective against the spinners and even against faster bowlers at times.
-What was also noticeable about Waugh (particularly in the Test arena) on his return to the side was his reluctance (and eventual refusal) to play, what he viewed as, the 'risky' hook shot, rather simply to either play defensively on the back foot, sway or duck out of the way.
+What was also noticeable about Waugh (particularly in the Test arena) on his return to the team was his reluctance (and eventual refusal) to play, what he viewed as, the 'risky' hook shot, rather simply to either play defensively on the back foot, sway or duck out of the way.
 With this shot removed from Waugh's repertoire his batting developed a safer more reliable look and his Test match batting average steadily rose to around 50 for the remainder of his Test career.

 Waugh's ability to continue to play despite a back injury that largely prevented him bowling further enhanced his reputation.
 He contributed to many one day victories but, often batting in the middle order, his first one-day hundred did not come until his 187th match, for Australia against Sri Lanka at Melbourne in 1995–96.

-As a bowler and all-rounder early in his career, he had a great leg cutter that is full length and aims at off stump that tempts batsmen to hit over mid-wicket or right down the ground against middle order batsmen, or aiming outside off to tempt lower-order batsmen to drive into the infielders.
+Early in his career as an all-rounder, Waugh bowled a full-length leg cutter directed at off stump.
+Against middle-order batsmen, it was intended to induce shots over midwicket or down the ground.
+Against lower-order batsmen, he bowled wider outside off stump to encourage drives towards fielders.